MentalGear/OpenSearchSafari/README.md

 Compile with xCode, then activate the 'Open Search' extension in Safari.

 ## How to change Search Engine
 All the functionality is within the customSearch.js file.
-You just have to define your search engine with it's query string in 'customSearchEngineQueryLink' var (the default is Ecosia).
+You just have to define your search engine with its query string in 'customSearchEngineQueryLink' var (the default is Ecosia).

 ## Build with
 Swift Safari Extension Wrapper Code: